TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/MetaTagApi/Index.rst

 MetaTag API
 ============

-In order to have the possibility to set metatags in a flexible (but regulated way), a new Meta Tag API is introduced.
+In order to have the possibility to set metatags in a flexible (but regulated way), a new MetaTag API is introduced.

 .. note::

-    Usually, it is sufficient to set met tags using the API of the :php:`PageRenderer` which uses the Meta Tag API internally.
-For all other cases, use the Meta Tag API directly.
+    Usually, it is sufficient to set met tags using the API of the :php:`PageRenderer` which uses the MetaTag API internally.
+For all other cases, use the MetaTag API directly.

 The API uses :php:`MetaTagManagers` to manage the tags for a "family" of meta tags.
 The core e.g. ships an OpenGraph MetaTagManager that is responsible for all OpenGraph tags.